 Graph Studio uses the underlying Autonomous Database as a staging area, so any tools or solutions working with Autonomous Database as a data store can be used.
 This includes Oracle GoldenGate and Oracle Data Integration.
 Discover more details on loading data into Autonomous Database.

-Graph Studio calculates automatically how much memory is required to move the graph data into in-memory data structures for analysis.
-To speed up the process, it is possible to preallocate memory in Graph Studio.
+Graph Studio automatically calculates how much memory is required to move the graph data into in-memory data structures for analysis.
+To speed up the process, it is possible to pre-allocate memory in Graph Studio.

 The Graph Modeler in Graph Studio generates PGQL DDL as part of the modeling process.
 If you have already created a PGQL DDL statement previously, you can copy and paste it into the Graph Modeler and either work with it as-is or refine it if needed.
 Alternatively, you can enter the PGQL DDL statement in the ‘Query Playground’ under the ‘Graphs’ menu icon.